 Why get a home inspection?Why get a home inspection?

 Every home should have a home inspection before signing the contract of sale.
-Even if it is new construction, there still may be flaws and things that need to be repaired.
-Co-ops, condos, and townhouses also should undergo a thorough inspection by a professional, even though you are paying maintenance and standard common charges.
-First, the owner of an apartment owns the airspace within the walls.
-Therefore, you are responsible for the care and repairs inside the apartment residence.
+Even if new construction, there still may be flaws and things that need to be repaired by the developer.
+Co-ops, condos, and townhouses also should undergo a thorough inspection by a professional.
+First, the owner of an apartment owns the airspace within the walls; therefore, you are responsible for the care and repairs inside the residence.

 Second, if a small building or the cash reserve isn’t large, a significant project will have to be funded, and higher monthly charges are likely.
-Third, a problem, such as a leaky roof, could cause significant damage down the road.
+Third, a problem like a leaky roof could cause significant damage down the road.

 How much does a home inspection cost?How much does a home inspection cost?